 Content and Activities

-The structure of the class will be influenced by the needs, interests and composition of the Group.
+The structure of the class will continue to be influenced by the needs, interests and composition of the group members.
 It will be run along the lines of a workshop and all levels of experience are welcome.
-I am happy to give basic tuition and guidance on materials to beginners either on a group or individual basis as appropriate.
-However I hope that we shall have a mixed ability Group to enable members to share their ideas and knowledge to benefit the Group as a whole.
+Minimal tuition and guidance on materials will be available either on a group or individual basis as appropriate.
+However it is hoped that within this mixed ability group members will share their ideas and knowledge to benefit the group as a whole.

-Members will be encouraged to develop their own style as we cover the genres of still life, portraits, figures and landscape.
-We can work on themes as a Group but if anyone prefers to bring in something to draw and work independently then that is also fine.
-No expensive equipment is required although we can explore the variety of different materials available for ‘dry art’.
-All you need to get started is a pencil, a pad and a rubber (if you think you need one!)
-Just add enthusiasm and you are all set to go.
+We will work on given themes as a group but if anyone prefers to bring in something to draw and work independently then that is also fine.
+All you need to get started is a pencil, a pad and a rubber (if you think you will need one!).
+Just add enthusiasm and you are all set to go

 I was first taught to draw by an inspirational teacher who sparked off my enthusiasm for art that has lasted all my life.
-Ironically it was whilst I was at a lecture on painting that someone said to me ‘you would probably enjoy the U3A.’
-I was promptly supplied with a leaflet and later joined the History and Art Groups.
-I was concerned that my practical art skills would be inadequate and rusty as I had put pencil to pad for many years.
-However I need not have worried as I discovered most of the Group had felt the same when they joined.
+Ironically, it was whilst I was at a lecture on painting that someone said to me ‘you would probably enjoy the U3A‘.
+I was promptly supplied with a leaflet and later joined the History and Art groups.
+I was concerned that my practical art skills would be inadequate and rusty as I had not put pencil to pad for many years.
+However I need not have worried as I discovered most of the group had felt the same when they joined.

-Consequently I have attended various U3A Art Groups over about ten years and have learned much from Group Leaders and Group members alike.
-Without exception I have found all U3A Groups to be friendly and stimulating.
-When an email went out asking for a Leader to start a new Art Group to cope with oversubscription I felt motivated to offer as I would like others to be given the opportunities that I have enjoyed and benefitted from so much.
+Consequently I have attended various U3A art classes over about ten years and have learnt much from Group Leaders and class members alike.
+Without exception I have found all U3A groups to be friendly and stimulating.
+When the email went out asking for a Leader to start a new art group to cope with oversubscription I felt motivated to offer as I would like others to be given the opportunities that I have enjoyed and benefited from so much.